carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > Here the coverage and the length of the locus are fused, so this will give problems downstream in your analysis.
 >
 > The tool [anvi-script-reformat-fasta](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/) can help you simplify the names
-> of your assemblies and do other magic, such as remove the small contigs or sequences with too many gaps.
+> of your assemblies and do other magic, such as removing the small contigs or sequences with too many gaps.
 > ~~~
 > anvi-script-reformat-fasta my_new_assembly.fasta -o my_reformated_assembly.fasta --simplify-names
 > ~~~